Ant-Brain/EfficientWord-Net/README.md

 * [PyAudio (depends on PortAudio)](https://abhgog.gitbooks.io/pyaudio-manual/content/installation.html)
 * [Tflite (tensorflow lightweight binaries)](https://www.tensorflow.org/lite/guide/python#install_tensorflow_lite_for_python)
-* [Librosa (Binaries might not be available for certain systems)](https://github.com/librosa/librosa) Mac OS M* users might have to compile these dependecies
+* [Librosa (Binaries might not be available for certain systems)](https://github.com/librosa/librosa) Mac OS M* and Raspberry Pi users might have to compile these dependecies

+***tflite*** package cannot be listed in requirements.txt hence will be automatically installed when the package is initialized in the system

+***librosa*** package is not required for inference only cases , however when generate_reference is called , will be automatically installed

 <br>